-Within Leicester City, the Local Authority and LSCB has have their own priorities which reflect the area in which our school is based.
-Some of these include being aware of Knife Crime, Gang Related Issues, Radicalisation,

-County Lines, Criminal Activity, Antisocial Behaviour, FGM and Contextual Safeguarding.
-Within our local community area, our priorities are:
+Within Leicester, the Local Authority and LSCB has have their own priorities which reflect the area in which our school is based.
+Some of these include being aware of Knife Crime, Gang Related Issues, Radicalisation, County Lines, Criminal Activity, Antisocial Behaviour, FGM and Contextual Safeguarding.
+Other specific issues are as follows